Dr. Stan Luger is a professor and Chair of the Department of Political Science and International Affairs

 Prof. Luger teaches a wide range of course and in addition to his Political Science courses he teaches courses in Environmental Studies and the Life of the Mind program.
 (See below for recent versions of his courses.)
 His teaching has been recognized with numerous awards including the Mortar Board teaching award (1992, 1994, 1995, 1998, 1999, 2005, 2010), the Favorite Professor Lunch Guest (1997) and the Delta Zeta’s Outstanding Professor Award (2007).
 He co-founded the department’s Institute for Civic Education and continues to teach the summer AP Institute in government.
 He also serves as the department’s coordinator for the Honors Program.

-Prof. Luger has been actively involved as a citizen of the campus and has served on numerous committees, task forces and boards and has chaired the Faculty Senate, the Senate’s Welfare Committee, and the Salary Equity Committee.
+Prof. Luger has been actively involved as a citizen of the campus and has served on numerous committees, task forces and boards and has chaired the Faculty Senate and the Senate’s Welfare Committee.
 Off campus, he has testified before both houses of the Colorado State Legislature.

 Before beginning his graduate studies he worked for three seasons as a seasonal forest fire fighter for the U.S. Forest Service in the Olympic National Forest, near Forks, Washington.
 A native New Yorker, Professor Luger denies that he was ever Mr. Met, although he does still follow the team.